henriquecastror/open-code-community/content/authors/JeffersonColombo/_index.md

 ---
 # Display name
-title: Jéfferson Colombo (membro desde 2021/05)
+title: Jéfferson Colombo (since 2021/05)

 # Username (this should match the folder name)
 authors: